quotidian-ennui/quotidian-ennui.github.io/_posts/2024-04-29-shellcheck-justfile.markdown

 - format the script with `shfmt`
 - run shellcheck on the output

 It will fail on the first shellcheck failure, and the name of the file emitted by shellcheck gives you the recipe name that didn't pass linting.
-I find that I need to disable _SC2194_ and _SC2050_ quite a lot because I often use just variables (so `case "{{ var }}" in...`) which shellcheck will treat as constants, and complain at you.
+I find that I need to disable _SC2194_ and _SC2050_ quite a lot because I often use just variables (so {% raw %}`case "{{ var }}" in...` {% endraw %}) which shellcheck will treat as constants, and complain at you.

 I've now wrapped that snippet into a [user-justfile](https://just.systems/man/en/chapter_73.html)[^1] along with some other tasks that I find generically useful in almost all my development projects (like wrapping git-semver to figure out what the next version should be).